zendeavor/humblepie/README.md

 ##Configuration

 ```
-## Everything following the underbar ('\_') is the bundle name. you may set it to whatever you like, but the `hibkey_' prefix is mandatory for internal function.
-Those are the names used for the -b <name> option.
+## Everything following the underbar ('_') is the bundle name. you may set it to whatever you like.
+## Those are the names used for the -b <name> option.
+## But the `hibkey_' prefix is mandatory for internal function.
 hibkey_1="foobar"
 hibkey_2="foobar"
 hibkey_3="foobar"